American expansionism under Donald Trump: Red, White, and Blueland Act of 2025

-On February 10, 2025, Republican representative Buddy Carter introduced legislation which would rename Greenland to "Red, White, and Blueland" and allow US President Donald Trump to "purchase or otherwise acquire" Greenland.
+On February 10, 2025, Republican representative Buddy Carter introduced legislation which would rename Greenland to "Red, White, and Blue land" and allow U.S. president Donald Trump to "purchase or otherwise acquire" Greenland.
 Carter further stated, "When our Negotiator-in-Chief signs this historic agreement, we will proudly welcome the people of what is now Greenland to join the freest nation in history.
-President Trump has rightly identified this purchase as a national security priority."
+President Trump has identified this purchase as a national security priority."
 The legislation gives the office of the Secretary of the Interior six months after its passage to ensure that federal documents are updated to reflect the name change.

 Espionage

-In early May 2025, the Danish government summoned the United States Ambassador to Denmark in response to a Wall Street Journal report that officials working for Director of National Intelligence Tulsi Gabbard had instructed the heads of the Central Intelligence Agency, National Security Agency and Defense Intelligence Agency to collect intelligence on Greenland's independence movement and the attitudes toward American resource extraction efforts in the territory.

-In late August 2025, the Danish government again summoned the US ambassador after at least three American citizens, allegedly with ties to Trump, were reported attempting covert operations to foment secessionism.
+In early May 2025, the Danish government summoned the United States Ambassador to Denmark in response to a Wall Street Journal report that officials working for Director of National Intelligence Tulsi Gabbard had instructed the heads of the Central Intelligence Agency, National Security Agency and Defense Intelligence Agency to collect intelligence on Greenlandic independence movement and the attitudes toward American resource extraction efforts in the territory.
+In late August 2025, the Danish government again summoned the U.S. ambassador after at least three American citizens, allegedly with ties to Trump, were reported attempting covert operations to foment secessionism.
 DR reported that one American was attempting to gather a list of Greenlanders to recruit for a secessionist movement.

-Holy See

-In February 2025, amid a health crisis involving Pope Francis, it was reported that, according to Vatican politics observers, the White House was looking for someone "less confrontational" and would have no trouble influencing a possible conclave.
-After a brief visit from Vice President JD Vance on April 21, 2025, Pope Francis died hours later.
-Following the funeral of Pope Francis, Trump said that he would "like to be pope," which would be his "number one choice," when asked by a reporter who he would like to see succeed Pope Francis.
-Trump's aspiration garnered support from Republican senators.
-A few days later, he shared an AI-generated image of himself dressed in papal attire, which many criticized as disrespectful and mocking of the Pope's death.

-Mexico

-Trump has alleged that the United States is subsidizing Mexico and that this suggests that Mexico should become a state.
-In an interview with NBC, Trump said, "We're subsidizing Mexico for almost $300 billion.
-We shouldn't be — why are we subsidizing these countries?
-If we're going to subsidize them, let them become a state."

-Trump also proposed renaming the Gulf of Mexico to the "Gulf of America".
-Trump first proposed the idea in a news conference, and he mentioned it in his inaugural address.
-Upon taking office on January 20, Trump signed an executive order renaming the portion of the gulf from the U.S. shoreline to "the seaward boundary with Mexico and Cuba" as the "Gulf of America" in federal usage.
+Iceland

+In November 2024, Trump called Icelandic Prime Minister Bjarni Benediktsson and made comments about Iceland becoming the 51st state; this was not publicly revealed until September 2026.

+In January 2026, then upcoming U.S. ambassador to Iceland Billy Long made a joke about converting Iceland into the 52nd state before apologizing for the joke following backlash.
+Later the same month at the 56th World Economic Forum at Davos, Switzerland, Trump repeatedly confused Greenland with Iceland in his speech that touched upon the Greenland crisis and how Iceland "costed" the U.S. stock market a "lot of money".

+A map showcasing Iceland as part of the United States prompted Icelandic Foreign Minister Þorgerður Katrín Gunnarsdóttir to summon its U.S. ambassador. Þorgerður Katrín added in a separate comment that "There's nothing funny or normal about making fun of the sovereignty of states, especially today when it's not a given".

+Latin America

+Colombia

+In January 2026, following the 2026 United States intervention in Venezuela that captured Venezuelan president Nicolás Maduro, Trump made several comments about Colombian president Gustavo Petro, accusing him of facilitating or taking part in cocaine trafficking into the United States.
+Trump said during a interview that "Columbia is very sick too, run by a sick man who likes making cocaine and selling it to the United States.
+And he's not going to be doing it very long, let me tell you".
+Asked by a reporter if there would be a military operation against Colombia similar to the one in Venezuela, Trump responded "It sounds good to me".